oroinc/documentation/user/back-office/system/tags-management/tags.rst

 Overview
 --------

-The following guide describes how you can configure tags in your Oro application.
+The following guide describes how you can configure :term:`tags <Tag>` in your Oro application.
 Tags are located under **System > Tags Management** in the main menu.

 .. note:: See a short demo on |how to create tags| or continue reading the guidance below.